Multidimensional segment trees can do range updates in poly-logarithmic time: Main Results

 \subsubsection{Time Complexity}

-1D segment tree (on a $n$-sized array) efficiently performs update and query operations in logarithmic time, i.e., $O(\log n)$ \cite{de1997computational}.
-This follows trivially since the segment tree continuously divides the segments into two equal parts and a segment of length $n$ can be divided into two equal parts for at most $\log n$ time.
+1D Segment Tree (on a $n$-sized array) efficiently performs update and query operations in logarithmic time, i.e., $O(\log n)$ \cite{de1997computational}.
+This follows trivially since the Segment Tree continuously divides the segments into two equal parts and a segment of length $n$ can be divided into two equal parts for at most $\log n$ time.
 Our proposed 2D Segment Tree similarly visits $O(\log n)$ number of nodes.
-But as each of these nodes contain another 1D Segment Tree inside, an additional time complexity of $O(\log m)$ is introduced.
-This additional $O(\log m)$ time complexity accounts for both repeated `Dispersed Updates' and `Partial Queries' at the nodes.
+But each of these nodes contain another 1D Segment Tree inside, incurring $O(\log m)$ time each.
+And this accounts for both repeated `Dispersed Updates' and `Partial Queries' at the nodes.
 Therefore, the overall time complexity becomes = $O(\log n \times \log m) = O(\log^2 n)$, assuming $n\geq m$, a huge improvement over the previous results of $O(n\log n)$ \cite{mishra2013new}.